chmllr/wikizen/README.md

 #### IDs

 Every page has a unique ID used to identify this page in the Wiki tree.
-The Wiki object holds the next free id used for adding of new pages.
+The Wiki object holds the next free ID used for adding of new pages.
 After a new page is added, the id will be incremented.

 #### Update Deltas

 WikiZen handles Wikis as immutable data structures.
-All updates are stored separately as deltas.
+Every update is stored separately as a delta.
 When a Wiki is loaded, it's assembled from the stored deltas.

 A delta is defined as a triple: